-Powder coat phosphate wash pretreatment normally takes place in a series of spray chambers or multiple spray solutions in one chamber as seen above.
-In some iron phosphate coating applications, the clean and coating are combine otherwise each stage is typically separated by a rinse stage to remove residual chemistry.
+In some iron phosphate coating applications, the clean and coating are combined; otherwise each stage is typically separated by a rinse stage to remove residual chemistry.

 Controlling the phosphating process is essential to achieving consistent coatings which ultimately result in a stable powder coating process.
 The most important process controls in phosphate conversion coating are:

-- Concentration and pH – the more acid in concentration accelerates the coating process and can result in a heavier total weight of coating
+- Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of the coating.

-Iron phosphate pretreatment is the most commonly for powder coating because it can be used with almost any material and has more environmentally friendly bi-products or sludge.
+Iron phosphate pretreatment is the most common pretreatment for powder coating because it can be used with almost any material and has more environmentally friendly by-products or sludge.
 This process is commonly used on steel materials.

 Chromium phosphate is most commonly used for aluminum alloy based parts.
 While this process is effective, like zinc phosphate, it uses heavy metals which need to be recovered for environmentally friendly disposal.